Robert J Schwalb (Fantasy Flight Games)

 Equipment section!
 Starting equipment is suitably silly.
 You can pick between various starting kits containing such items as lunchboxes, 5 dollars, pencils, 1d20 collectible trading cards and occasionally more useful items like pocket knives (though you can stab people with a pencil) or a duffel bag with extra clothes or something.
 Every kid also begins play with a unique focus, which is like your favorite kid object that gets magical abilities in the Grimm Lands (a flashlight of true seeing, an invisible friend, magic marker that can draw real exits, a digital watch that gives you an extra standard action 1/day etc.).
 No fucking about with armor or weapon proficiencies in Grimm, any kid can use any weapon they pick up.
 Stats for hockey sticks, thrown sticks and stones, pencils and hockey pads may be found alongside stats for handaxes or plate armor.
 Grimm also introduces the concept of helmets giving bonuses to AC, something which I’ve always felt made a lot of sense.
 Tips are given on handling magic items in Grimm.
 In short: magic items have unique effects instead of stat bonuses and are treated more like artifacts.
 This game is less about loot and more about getting the shit out of the Grimm Lands, so this approach has merit.

-Further minor modifications include some tweaks to the grappling rules, allowing your children to team up so as to increase their shitty grappling bonuses and a page on getting swallowed whole and rules for sneaking out of the mouth unnoticed.
+Further minor modifications include some tweaks to the grappling rules, allowing your children to team up so as to increase their shitty grappling modifiers and a page on getting swallowed whole and rules for sneaking out of the mouth unnoticed.